-Applicants proposing design and/or construction projects to implement BMPs to reduce nutrient and sediment loads in the Chesapeake Bay Watershed should send the proposed application to the appropriate point of contact (Countywide Action Team point of contact for Adams, Franklin, Lancaster and York Counties or the county conservation district watershed specialist in all other Chesapeake Bay counties) and request confirmation of receipt to include with the application.
+Applicants proposing to implement BMPs to reduce nutrient and sediment loads in the Chesapeake Bay Watershed should send the proposed application to the appropriate point of contact (Countywide Action Team point of contact or the county conservation district watershed specialist in all other Chesapeake Bay counties) and request confirmation of receipt to include with the application.
+Please review the contact table on page 3.
 Items needed to confirm receipt include either a read receipt (if the application is sent via electronic mail) or a certified letter receipt (if the application is sent via mail).